micene09/scarlett/docs/guide/functional.md

  ```
 :::

-Any provided option on `createRestClient` will be considered the default (Global Layer options) for every subsequent requests for any method behind `useRestClient`, for more details about the options object, visit the [Request Options](/api/request-options) section.
+Any provided option on `createRestClient` will be considered the default (Global Layer options) for every request function in `useRestClient()`, for more details about the options object, visit the [Request Options](/api/request-options) section.

 To have a custom Local Layer options, you can provide your overrides as second parameter to the request method: